-At TPI, safety is our most important Core Value.
+At TPI, safety is our number one Core Value.
 We strongly believe that all accidents are preventable and that every associate should return at the end of their shift to their families in the same healthy condition in which they showed up for work.
-To help drive these beliefs it is our goal to continuously improve our zero-harm culture and implement a global behavior-based safety program focusing on eliminating unsafe behaviors.
+To do so, we continue to implement and improve our global behavior-based safety program to eliminate unsafe behaviors.